10 Best Undervalued Stocks for December 2025

 - Geopolitical tensions affecting Taiwan and cross-strait relations

-- Significant capital expenditure requirements to maintain technological leadership
+- Massive capital expenditure requirements for maintaining technology leadership

 Stock #2: Micron Technology, Inc. (MU)